Papaver somniferum

 Papaver somniferum, commonly known as the opium poppy or breadseed poppy, is a species of flowering plant in the family Papaveraceae.
 It is the species of plant from which both opium and poppy seeds are derived and is also a valuable ornamental plant grown in gardens.
-Its native range was the eastern Mediterranean region, but has since been obscured by widespread introduction and cultivation since ancient times to the present day.
-It is now naturalized across much of the world with temperate climates.
+Its native range is the western Mediterranean region, but has since been obscured by widespread introduction and cultivation since ancient times to the present day.
+It is now naturalised across much of the world with temperate climates.